nleanba/typst-theoretic/src/base.typ

 }

 /// Default "show" function for theorems.
 Note that in your versions of this, you cannot use `it` to generate the default options, but you can fall back to `theoretic.show.theorem(it)`.
+///
+/// For your own style, make sure to always handle the "link" option, which will be set by @restate and @solutions and contains a link target for the supplement (to link to the original location).
 #let show-theorem(
   /// A dictionary with keys:
   /// ```